waocats/crabgo/src/doc/src/reference/registry-web-api.md

 index.

 It is not required for the index to be updated before the successful response is sent.
-After a successful response, Cargo will poll the index for a short period of time to identify that the new crate has been added.
+After a successful response, Crabgo will poll the index for a short period of time to identify that the new crate has been added.
-If the crate does not appear in the index after a short period of time, then Cargo will display a warning letting the user know that the new crate is not yet available.
+If the crate does not appear in the index after a short period of time, then Crabgo will display a warning letting the user know that the new crate is not yet available.

-The body of the data sent by Cargo is:
+The body of the data sent by Crabgo is:

 - 32-bit unsigned little-endian integer of the length of JSON data.
 - Metadata of the package as a JSON object.